← Back to Learning Hub

 Where Ref-Check fits

-Ref-Check helps identify issues such as citation and reference-list mismatches, formatting concerns, DOI and URL problems, and references that may need closer review.
+Ref-Check helps identify citation and reference-list mismatches, formatting concerns, DOI and URL problems, and references that may need closer review.

 Its role is advisory.
-It supports learning, teaching, academic support, editorial review and professional judgement by making common referencing issues clearer and easier to follow.
+It supports learning, teaching, academic support, editorial review and professional judgement.